Skip Navigation

 Neurotherapeutics.2016; 13(1): 179.
 CrossRef

-• Development of Nonviral Vectors Targeting the Brain as a Therapeutic Approach For Parkinson's Disease and Other Brain Disorders
+• RETRACTED: Development of Nonviral Vectors Targeting the Brain as a Therapeutic Approach For Parkinson's Disease and Other Brain Disorders

 Hayate Javed, Sindhu A Menon, Karima M Al-Mansoori, Abdelmojib Al-Wandi, Nour K Majbour, Mustafa T Ardah, Shiji Varghese, Nishant N Vaikath, M Emdadul Haque, Mimoun Azzouz, Omar MA El-Agnaf